MikkelHegn/SFHumio/README.md

  ```

 We start out by calling `parseJson()` which parses the log line as json and makes the json members available as fields on our [event](https://docs.humio.com/concepts/events/).
 The result is then piped into parsing of the timestamp field which is assigned to a new `@timestamp` field.
 Humio interprets `@timestamp` as the event time, so it's essential to get right.
-If we do not want to display the raw log line in Humio, in this case json, the '@display' field can be set to some formatted string.
+If we do not want to display the raw log line in Humio, in this case json, the [@display](https://docs.humio.com/concepts/events/) field can be set to some formatted string.
 We finish the parsing by extracting any key value pairs, e.g. `foo=bar`, from the original log line.

 ### Applications